actualaardvark/softwareengineeringproject1backend/README.md

 ### environment.sh

-``environment.sh`` is activated using the command ``source environment.sh`` and activates the virtual machine created by ``setup.sh``.
+``environment.sh`` is activated using the command ``source environment.sh`` and activates the virtual environment created by ``setup.sh``.
 It also sets two Flask environment variables to enable debug mode.

 ### build.sh